 |Extremely high density.
 (10**19/gallon)||This is a match.|

 *In NPQG the Big Bang is implemented by intermittent galaxy-local inflationary mini-bangs — i.e., breaches of black hole Planck cores as Planck plasma jets.

 ***Axion’s are proposed as a dark matter solution for the galaxy rotation curve anomalies.
 Although spacetime particles do have mass and are hard to detect directly, they are not truly dark matter as proposed.
-However the solution to galaxy rotation curves is likely due to another cause or causes that would fall out quickly from NPQG.
+However the solution to galaxy rotation curves is likely due to another root cause or causes that would fall out quickly from NPQG.